Irreducible triangulations of surfaces with boundary

 \subsection{Our Result}

 It turns out that the notion of irreducible triangulations extends directly to the case of surfaces with boundary.
 In this paper, we prove that the number of vertices of such an irreducible triangulation admits an upper bound that is linear in the genus~$g$ and the number of boundaries~$b$ of the surface.
-In more details:
+In more detail:

-\begin{theo} Let $\surf$ be a (possibly non-orientable) surface with Euler genus~$g$ and $b$ boundaries.
+\begin{theorem} Let $\surf$ be a (possibly non-orientable) surface with Euler genus~$g$ and $b$ boundaries.
 Assume $g\geq1$ or $b\geq2$.
-Then every irreducible triangulation of~$\surf$ has at most $570g+385b-573$ vertices, except for the case of the projective plane, in which the bound is~$186$. \end{theo}
+Then every irreducible triangulation of~$\surf$ has at most $570g+385b-573$ vertices, except for the case of the projective plane ($g=1$ and $b=0$), in which the bound is~$186$. \end{theorem}

 This bound is asymptotically tight; see Figure~\ref{F:example}.
 Compared to the case of surfaces without boundary, the main difficulty we encountered was to prove that the number of boundary vertices is $O(g+b)$ (there are indeed irreducible triangulations of surfaces whose single boundary contains $\Theta(g)$ vertices, as Figure~\ref{F:example} also illustrates); the known methods for surfaces without boundary do not seem to extend easily to surfaces with boundary.
 Our strategy is roughly as follows.
 Let $T$ be an irreducible triangulation.
 First, we show that every matching of (the vertex-edge graph of) $T$ has $O(g+b)$ vertices.
 Then, we show that every inclusionwise maximal matching contains a constant fraction of the vertices of~$T$.
 For technical reasons, in the case of surfaces with boundary, we actually need to restrict ourselves to a matching satisfying some additional mild conditions.